 Stonebridge Homes is successful because of the talented group of Subcontractors and Suppliers we employ.
 These Companies have been working for us many years.
 We do not search out new Subcontractors for a lower cost, we believe in using our present team that we know and trust to build a quality home and will be there when we need them.

 Construction begins within one week of obtaining the Building permit and building time depends on the finishes selected, structure of the home and timeliness of decisions.

 To help keep our Clients organized, we provide a Client Construction Notebook.
 The notebook consists of our Subcontractor/Supplier List, Copy of the Contract, Copy of the Specifications, Elevation and Floorplans and sections for Quotes you approve, Allowance tracking, Correspondence and Design Meeting Package.
+If you prefer we can also utilize the online service of BuilderTrend.

-After we obtain temporary power and feel the home is ready, we will walk through the home to insure the quality is excellent and make a list of items that need attention.
-This is our “punch list.”
-All items will be completed before you during this period.
-Upon the receipt of the Certificate of Occupancy by Orange County we will walk the home again insuring the items have been completed as well as familiarizing you with the systems in the home, the appliances, etc.
+Upon the receipt of the Certificate of Occupancy by Orange County we will walk the home again insuring the items have been completed as well as familiarizing you with the systems in the home (lessons), on the pool, appliances, etc.

 Closing with Stonebridge Homes shall take place approximately three weeks from obtaining the Certificate of Occupancy.
-We will walk the home a final time to again insure your happiness, review of all paperwork and provide our Certificate of Occupancy Book.
+We will walk the home a final time to again ensure your happiness, review of all paperwork and provide our Certificate of Occupancy Book.
 This book includes consolidation of your manuals for maintenance and use, a copy of the Bond, a copy of the final survey, a list of subcontractors and suppliers with contact information and our Warranty and follow up procedure.
 Lastly, we turn over the keys, garage door openers and all remotes.